 Amateur Photographer verdict

-Delivers impressive sharpness across the frame, and superb depth of field from its widest down to f/32 apertures.
+Delivers impressive sharpness across the frame, and superb depth of field control, from the widest aperture down to f/32.

 Pros